pauloscustodio/bf/README.md

 - `move` zeroes the source; `copy` preserves it.
 - Division/modulo are integer; arithmetic wraps at 8-bit (or 16-bit for `xx16`).

-## bfbasic - BASIC to BFPP compiler
+## bfbasic - BASIC to bfpp compiler

 Compiles a tiny BASIC subset to Brainfuck (via `bfpp` codegen).